bem/bem-components/common.blocks/radio-group/radio-group.en.md

 ### Switch's selection mode `mode`

-The `mode` modifier allows to control the switch's reaction on mouse click.
+`mode` modifier allows to control the switch's reaction on mouse click.
 For example, it controls an ability of inactivation the selected switch on click.
-Available only with the `radio-group_type_button` modifier set.
+Available only with `radio-group_type_button` modifier set.

 The following modifier value is available: